 - Is there a way to compare the projects to each other?

 - How much funding is necessary to complete each project?

 KEY FINDING: If present trends continue, most Sahel projects will complete reasonably close to their original budget but take longer than planned.

 KEY FINDING: Only 26 of 60 projects contained data suitable for analysis.
-Seed Company needs to improve progress tracking systems.
+Progress tracking systems need improvement.